What is Retail Planning? How to Navigate Planning in Retail (and Why It’s Important)

 Threats may be in the form of competitors offering faster and more affordable shipping options.
 It may also involve disruptions in the supply chain, such as a shortage of raw materials, due to new legislature affecting imports and exports — which impacts the entire market.

 Closely analising all these factors will help you identify ways to strengthen your retail operations and get ahead of the competition.
+After the analyses, you can combine them in a slide using a text-to-PowerPoint tool to present your findings to your team and develop a plan for your company.

 Step 2: Understand customer behaviour